Truc4p/final-year-project/mobile-app-admin/README.md

 - Email and password must match an admin user in the database

 ### Start Livestream
-1. Tap the record button (center)
+1. Tap the start stream button (center)
 2. Enter stream title and description
 3. Tap "Start" to begin broadcasting
-4. The camera will start recording automatically
+4. The camera will start streaming automatically

 ### During Livestream
 - **Flip Camera**: Tap the 🔄 button (left)